 Other advise about side effects, they do not take account of previous medical / family history or assess mental suitability before dispensing treatments. required before licensing any product for the treatment of obese people through pharmacies, BCAP is content that sufficient safeguards are in place to ensure that the audience is protected and the advertisement of non-prescription medicines that are indicated for the treatment of obesity and that require the involvement of a pharmacist in the sale or supply of the medicine, is not unduly prohibited.
-Alliance Charity Association Boots; Law Alliance Boots accepted that a body mass index of 30+ is an accepted standard for defining obesity but argued that BMI is not a reliable measure of obesity.
-It stated there are dangers in using BMI to differentiate acceptable from unacceptable advertising.
-BCAP considers - for the reasons set out in the consultation document - it is necessary, for the purpose of preventing harm, to differentiate between a target audience that is overweight and a target audience that is obese.
+Olitei Alliance Boots Charity Lav Association · BCAP considers - for the reasons set out in the consultation document - it is necessary, for the purpose of preventing harm, to differentiate between a target audience that is overweight and a target audience that is obese.
 An advertiser can target an audience that is obese by, for example, linking - explicitly or implicitly - a slimming product with someone that is obese.
 Whilst a 30+ BMI might be an unsatisfactory measure of obesity for a variety of reasons, it has and continues to work well as a rule-of-thumb to determine the acceptability or otherwise of persons appearing in ads for slimming products.
 Charity Law Association said that people are generally ignorant of their BMI and may not acknowledge they are overweight.
 BCAP accepts that whilst a member of the audience who is ignorant of the fact that he or she is obese may respond to an ad for a slimming product, he or she should not be targeted by that advertiser, unless the product is offered under the exemptions granted by the rule.